What Happens If My Car Accident Injuries Show up Later?

 While the above examples are common reactions to car accidents, it’s important to understand that the full extent of your injuries in a car accident may not be obvious right away.
 In many cases, it can be some time – hours or even days – before the full extent of your injuries becomes clear.
 If you’re involved in a car accident, you should consult an experienced Philadelphia car accident attorney and learn how to protect yourself and your legal rights in the case of injuries that surface later.

-If you’re involved in a car accident, one of the most important things you can do is seek medical attention right away.
+If you’re involved in a motor vehicle accident, one of the most important things you can do is seek medical attention right away.
 An emergency responder to the scene, such as an EMT, or a doctor in the emergency room, can assess your apparent injuries and let you know what you may be able to anticipate later on, given the nature of the crash.

 There are a couple of reasons why seeking medical attention promptly after a car accident is vitally important – no matter how serious your injuries seem.
 Not seeking medical attention after a collision is simply dangerous.
 Letting an injury go untreated because you’re not yet feeling any effects greatly increases the risk of additional or more permanent damage.
 Seeing a medical professional right away ensures you’re able to begin treating a mild or moderate injury before it becomes aggravated and develops into a more serious health issue.